-I recommend the Hot Cloth Cleansing Method to remove your oil-based cleanser.
-After you've massaged the oil over dry skin, drape a warm, wet, steaming cloth over your face for up to 10 seconds.
+I recommend removing your oil-based cleanser with a warm, wet, steaming cloth.
+Drape it over your face for up to 10 seconds.
 Then, use the cloth to gently remove the cleanser.
 Repeat up to four more times.
 The light steaming and gentle buffing will not only get your skin clean, but also give you a great exfoliation.

 Make sure to use a fresh, clean cloth every time, since they can harbour dirt and bacteria, which you don't want to be putting back on your skin.
 I like the Pai Organic Muslin Face Cloth.

 b) Makeup-Removing Wipes

 If you prefer a cleansing cloth format, you can find oil-based ingredients in those, too.
 My top pick would be RMS Beauty's The Ultimate Makeup Remover Wipes, which are—you guessed it!—saturated in coconut oil.
 The Josie Maran Bear Naked Wipes are also very nice, although their ingredients are a bit less stellar (silicone, fragrance).